danielr18/fintual-portfolio/README.md

 # Stocks Portfolio Tracker - Powered by Fintual

 A JavaScript module to help with calculations of stocks and portfolios in an object oriented way.
+Stocks data is obtained from [Fintual API](https://fintual.cl/api-docs).

 ## Usage